G4Q95/AutoShortsWebApp/docs/PROJECT_OVERVIEW.md

   - Produces the final downloadable video file.

 #### Media Processing: Google Cloud Run
+- **Architecture Update**: Media downloading is now handled by `yt-dlp` running within a Celery worker task.
+FFmpeg operations are containerized in a dedicated `ffmpeg-service` Docker container.
 - Container-based for FFMPEG integration
 - No minimum instances (scales to zero)
 - No time limits for video processing